The Two Sides of The Plastic Bag Ban Debate

 In the last few years, disposable plastic bag bans are popping up all over the place.
 There is a strong movement to restrict the use of single-use plastic bags, but at the same time, there are groups fighting to stave off these measures.
 Lots of problems are blamed on plastic bags, but they seem pretty harmless.

-This is an issue we’ve tackled a few times before, but since it’s been a while we wanted to get a fresh take.
+This is an issue we’ve tackled a few times before.
+First, we looked at the pros and cons of banning plastic bags, and then we tackled the pros and cons of using plastic grocery bags.
+But since it’s been a while we wanted to get a fresh take.
 We decided to look at both sides of the argument to better understand the two sides of the plastic bag ban debate.

 The Arguments For a Disposable Plastic Bag Ban